EmanuelDajti/Bookmarker_Application/README.md

 # Bookmarker_Application
-I have used Vanilla JavaScript to add your favorite website by entering its name and the url.
-This program also takes care that both fields are filled and validates the URL
+This application is developed to add  your favorite websites and URLs.
+It also takes care of URL validation.